Lincoln College, Oxford: Junior Common Room

 Due to Lincoln's small numbers and tight-knit community, its Junior Common Room (JCR) plays a greater role in student life than do the JCRs of most other colleges.
 JCR elections, held in Trinity and Michaelmas Terms, attract one of the highest turnouts of any Oxford college.
-The JCR, like all JCRs in Oxford, is both a communal room for undergraduates (with a television, kitchen, vending machine, daily newspapers, a DVD library and sofas) as well as the name of the body that represents said undergraduates to the senior members of College and on a university-wide basis.
-All undergraduate members of the College are automatically members of the JCR, unless they specifically express a desire not to be a part of it.
+The JCR, like all JCRs in Oxford, is both a communal room for undergraduates (with a television, kitchen, daily newspapers, a DVD library and sofas) as well as the name of the body that represents said undergraduates to the senior members of college and on a university-wide basis.
+All undergraduate members of the college are automatically members of the JCR, unless they specifically express a desire not to be a part of it.
 Honorary membership to others is sometimes extended, but have limited rights compared to other members.
-Every year, Lincoln JCR collaborates with the JCRs of the other Turl Street Colleges (Exeter and Jesus) in holding the Turl Street Arts Festival, a week-long event consisting of music, plays, comedy nights, hall-swaps, and talks.

-The JCR is run by an Executive of seven officers, headed by the President, which is ultimately responsible for the JCR, whilst the JCR Committee comprises thirty-four members and fulfils a wide range of duties, all aimed at the general improvement of the lives of and facilities available to the undergraduate body of the College.
+The JCR is run by an Executive of ten officers, headed by the President, which is ultimately responsible for the JCR, whilst the JCR Committee comprises forty-two members and fulfils a wide range of duties, all aimed at the general improvement of the lives of and facilities available to the undergraduate body of the college.
 Members of the JCR Committee are elected by popular vote.
 Shabana Mahmood, the MP for Birmingham Ladywood, served as JCR president in 2000–2001.
 JCR meetings are held three times a term, in 2nd week, 5th week and 8th week of each.

 The JCR was founded in 1854 as the Lincoln College Debating Society but was renamed in 1919 (although it continued to be referred to by its former name for some time after).
 From 1886, the society provided members of the Common Room with tobacco and cigarettes from its funds, as well as tea and coffee; however, "The President shall have the power to stop smoking while the Torpid [a rowing eight entering a regatta in Hilary Term] and the Eight [an eight entering a regatta in Trinity Term] are in training."
-Tobacco and cigarettes are no longer available from the JCR, but tea and coffee are to be found in the JCR kitchen, along with a vending machine.
+Tobacco and cigarettes are no longer available from the JCR, but tea and coffee are to be found in the JCR kitchen.

 Middle Common Room

 The Lincoln MCR is the oldest (founded in 1960) of the Oxford MCRs.
 With around 350 graduate students in residence each year, the MCR organises a full and varied programme of meetings, social events and sporting activities during term time and vacations.
-The MCR is located in the Berrow Foundation Building.
+The MCR is located in the Berrow Foundation Building, completed in 2016 by design studio Stanton Williams.